 2 Get your Calendar ready

-An already setup calendar on Monday morning will eliminate the element of surprise.
+A well-maintained calendar morning will eliminate the element of surprise on Monday.
 Why?
 Because you already know what you’re going up against that day.
-Furthermore, by planning the upcoming week on Friday, you will have already played it out once in your head, leaving you feeling much more prepared on Monday.
+Furthermore, by planning the upcoming week the Friday before, you will have already played it out once in your head, leaving you feeling much more prepared on Monday.
 Trust me.
 So before you jump into the weekend, make sure that your calendar is ready.
 That means double-checking that you have put all of your meetings down, penciling in deadlines and blocking time for certain assignments.

 Side tip: No early-bird meetings